csudcy/game_on/README.md

     * ?
 All v all/matrix?

 Stuff I really should do:
-  * Link to team edit from match replay
   * Show game details on game info page
   * Limit email confirmation send times
   * Allow team name & is_public to be edited